 These materials are normally classified by their application use.
 This could be a mortar, casting, gunning, ramming, and others use.

-Refractory mortar, for example, is made up of fine particles of refractory materials which are used as a binding material, used in binding refractory bricks.
+Refractory mortar, for example, is made up of fine particles of heat resistant materials which are used as a binding material, used in binding bricks.

 There are two types of mortar, heat setting mortar which is heated up to 1000 degrees centigrade to create a bond in the bricks, and the other is air setting mortar which is chemically bonded and hardens at room temperature.
 This second type of mortar is used more in applications needing load bearing such as kilns, towers, stacks, roofs, etc.

 So there are two physical types of mortar, dry mix or ready mix.
 The mortar is mixed with dry mix mortar before applying, whereas wet mix is ready to use upon opening.

 Another familiar type is castable.
 The uses of castable applications are that it can be applied to difficult and complex areas.
 There are five groups of castable

 ● Low Cement Castable

 ● No Cement Castable (especially used for organic binding)

 ● Insulating Castable (low Heat Loss Applications)